 In rare cases, students may elect to do the entire thesis project in a single semester, enrolling for all six required credit hours of HON 420 in that semester.
 Students should discuss this option at length with the honors director before registering for the six-hour section of HON 420.
 In such cases, the faculty mentor will assign the final grade to the project at the end of the semester of the six-hour HON 420 enrollment.

 Honors students should be aware that the responsibility for the completion of the thesis project and seminar rests with the student.
 All written portions of the thesis will be uploaded onto the university's digital archive at least two weeks before the end of the semester where the mentor will be prompted to view and grade it.
 If the thesis project takes another form (a concert, art exhibit, etc.) it must be submitted to the archive in an alternative and permanent form.

 Graduating students are recognized for their achievements at the Honors Convocation, held at the end of each fall and spring semester.
 Each student should retain a copy of the finished thesis project and should mention the thesis project in letters of application to graduate and professional schools and potential employers, as it is quite an achievement!

 Students are expected to read and review the Honors Thesis Handbook for complete and detailed information.

 Have questions about the Honors Thesis?
 First, consult the Honors Thesis FAQ page and the Honors Thesis Handbook.
-If your question is not answered by either of those documents, contact Dr. David Coleman, Director of EKU Honors.
+If your question is not answered by either of those documents, contact Dr. David Coleman, Executive Director of EKU Honors.